Can dogs eat plums?

 The full picture

 Like peaches and cherries, plums fall into the same category: flesh is fine, stone is a problem.
 The stone is a choking and blockage hazard, and contains cyanide-releasing amygdalin.
 Most dogs won't chew a plum stone enough to release meaningful cyanide, but swallowed whole it can block the gut — especially in smaller dogs.
 Plum flesh is quite high in natural sugar, so keep portions small.
-Canned plums in syrup, plum jam, and plum wine are all to be avoided.
+Tinned plums in syrup, plum jam, and plum wine are all to be avoided.
 Damson plums carry the same warnings.

 Risks to watch for